bennothommo/nativescript-docs/content/guide/error-handling.md

 }
 ```

-**Prevent app crash**: Write the error message to the console and continue the execution of the app.
+**Prevent app crash**: Alternatively, you could write the error message to the console and continue the execution of the app.

 ```ts
 const errorHandler: TraceErrorHandler = {